British commercial spaceport competition

 The British commercial spaceport competition was a plan by the UK government announced in early 2014 to select a site, build a commercial spaceport, and have it in operation by 2018.
 Although six sites were shortlisted for possible selection by 2015, the competition was ended without a selection in May 2016 and replaced by a statement from the UK government regulatory agency that they would support rules that would allow a commercial spaceport to be built at any suitable location.

 The UK-sponsored spaceport envisioned in the competition was intended to be used to launch both human-carrying flights and commercial satellite missions.

 History

 The spaceport competition was part of a broader plan announced by the government in April 2014.
 Earlier references and statements about a UK spaceport, with explicit statements about HTHL spaceplanes, date back at least to 2012.

 A site selection process got underway in 2014.
-The sites of interest were principally Scottish, such as Campbeltown Airport, Glasgow Prestwick Airport, Kinloss Barracks, RAF Leuchars, RAF Lossiemouth and Stornoway Airport, but they also included Llanbedr Airport in Wales and Newquay Cornwall Airport in England."
+The sites of interest were principally Scottish, such as Campbeltown Airport, Glasgow Prestwick Airport, Kinloss Barracks, RAF Leuchars, RAF Lossiemouth and Stornoway Airport, but they also included Llanbedr Airport in Wales and Newquay Airport in England."

 The first phase of the evaluation process objective was to develop a shortlist.